 derivative of Kerosene.
 Kerosene is the base fuel before other additives are mixed.
 An example would be Lamp Oil.
 This fuel burns a little smoky and leaves an oily residue after the burn.
 Generally takes a few seconds to ignite.
 This fuel tends to burn the longest.
 This is a good fuel if you need to dip a while before your performance as it takes the longest time to evaporate.

 Some common examples would be Coleman White Gas and Lighter fluid.
 This fuel burns the hottest, brightest and cleanest.
 This fuel ignites the quickest, but it also evaporates the quickest.
 This is the most popular fuel used because of its low flash point and bright flame.
-This fuel is vary volatile and should be used with extreme caution.
+This fuel is very volatile and should be used with extreme caution.
 Keep all flames away from fueling station.

 Always light your wick away from your face and away from your dipping station.